-Mixing drugs of any kind is unsafe.
-The best way to prevent an overdose or other health complication is to take Xanax as directed and abstain from mixing it with other substances.
+Mixing drugs of any kind are unsafe.
+The best way to prevent an overdose or other health complications is to take Xanax as directed and abstain from mixing it with other substances.

 A Vice article from January 2016 reports that it is common for people to take more than one substance at a time.
 This is called polysubstance abuse.

 Below is a list of substances commonly mixed with Xanax.